z-katas/arch-katas-dcc/other-services/np-service.md

 ##### ![Driving Architectural Characteristics](../diagrams/np-service-architecture-worksheet.jpg)

-1. Scalability
+- **Scalability**
   The service is a fundamental function, and as the number of organizations grows, the service will see more traffic.
-2. Availablity
+- **Availability**
   Because the service is used to register new non-profit organizations and establish a listing of their services, it must be highly accessible.
-3. Data Integrity
+- Data Integrity
   Because the service is in charge of keeping the information relevant to the organization, Data Integrity will assure the quality and completeness of the data.

 ### Architectural Style Preferred